 The nongraded approach encourages a less competitive environment in which students will become comfortable taking intellectual risks that they might avoid in a stressful grade-driven environment.

-- intellectual processes
+- intellectual processes,

-- work habits
+- work habits,

-- peer interactions
+- peer interactions, and

-- products generated in the course, such as tests, essays, or visual projects
+- products generated in the course, such as tests, essays, or visual projects.

 Parents are an integral part of student successes.
-You will:
+You will

-- attend an orientation session on arrival day led by the administrative and instructional staff of the program
+- attend an orientation session on arrival day led by the administrative and instructional staff of the program;

-- be able to call the on-site office during the week if you need to speak with your student’s Instructor
+- be able to call the on-site office during the week if you need to speak with your student’s Instructor.